nflechner/nadjaflechner.com/main.md

 Focus on AI, philosophy, and psychology.
 Graduated summa cum laude (with highest distinction).

+## Recent Activity Highlights

+### October 2024
+- Announced a new role at **Mantic**, an AI-powered forecasting startup.
+Researching predictive systems for future events, such as pandemics, elections, and AI developments.
+- Highlighted a positive response to the paper *AI Sandbagging: Language Models can Strategically Underperform on Evaluations* and shared follow-up research in collaboration with organizations like Anthropic and GovAI.

+### June 2024
+- Released a paper on sandbagging, exploring the risks posed by AI systems that can hide capabilities during evaluations.
+The work emphasizes the importance of trustworthy AI evaluations.

+### March 2024
+- Shared findings from a study using activation steering to adjust language models' behaviors, addressing issues like myopia and wealth-seeking tendencies.

+### January 2024
+- Moderated a high-profile Q&A event with OpenAI and Alignment Research Center researchers, attracting over 1,800 attendees to discuss existential risks posed by AI.

 ## Research Papers

 - **van der Weij, T., Hofstätter, F., Jaffe, O., Brown, S. F., & Ward, F. R.** (2024). *AI Sandbagging: Language Models can Strategically Underperform on Evaluations.* arXiv preprint arXiv:2406.07358.